dongchen-xie/vue-ep-toolkit/docs/en-US/components/index.md

 # Components

-Vue EP Toolkit provides a rich set of UI components based on [Element Plus](https://element-plus.org/), ready to use out of the box.
+Vue Business Kit provides a rich set of UI components based on [Element Plus](https://element-plus.org/), ready to use out of the box.

 ## About Documentation